4/5

 Instruction

-There is a list of life questions, being common among people who have been diagnosed with ADD / ADHD.
-Please read each question carefully, indicating how often you have come across the same situations or similar problems during the past six months.
+Below is a list of questions based on situations commonly reported by people diagnosed with ADHD.
+Please read each question carefully, and indicate how often you have experienced similar situations or problems during the past six months.

-How frequently have you experienced difficulties concentrating when working, studying, or doing any other business? (for example, staying focused during lectures, hobbies, lengthy reading)?
+How frequently have you experienced difficulties concentrating when working, studying, or any other activity? (for example, staying focused during lectures, hobbies, or lengthy reading)?

-How frequently do you have problems hearing someone even when he speaks right to you?
-Do you feel as if you are not here?
+How frequently do you have problems hearing someone even when someone speaks directly to you?
+Do you feel as if you are not fully present?

-How frequently do you encounter difficulties in organizing actions or tasks, needed to be performed (for example, poor time management, non-compliance with deadlines, difficulty in managing successive tasks)?
+How frequently do you encounter difficulties organizing tasks or activities (for example, poor time management, missing deadlines, difficulty managing sequential tasks)?

-How frequently do you not pay enough attention to details or make careless mistakes in such things as studying, working or other activities?
+How frequently do you not pay enough attention to details or make careless mistakes at work, in school, or in other activities?

 How often can you forget to do something you do all the time, for example, pay a bill or miss a meeting?

-How frequently do you lose or harm important or expensive things, something that is necessary to achieve a goal (for example, your phone, glasses, documents, wallet, keys, etc.)?
+How frequently do you lose or misplace things you need (for example, your phone, glasses, documents, wallet, keys, etc.)?

 How frequently do you have problems with following instructions or not completing school assignments, household chores or duties in the workplace (for example, you start a task, but quickly lose attention, don't focus, easily get distracted)?